-Pet insurance for older pets can provide significant financial protection when health issues become more frequent and expensive.
+Pet insurance for older pets can help provide financial protection when health issues become more frequent and expensive.
 Senior pets face higher risks of conditions like arthritis, kidney disease, cancer, and dental problems.
-The average claim cost for older dogs at Spot Pet Insurance reaches $995.29, based on over 107,845 claims from 2019-2025.*
+Accident claims at Spot Pet Insurance average $645*, and larger claims can quickly reach thousands of dollars.

-While premiums for senior pets cost more than coverage for younger animals, the increased likelihood of needing veterinary care often makes insurance a valuable investment.
-Spot Pet Insurance has no upper age limit, meaning your pet can maintain coverage throughout their entire life.
+While premiums for senior pets typically cost more than coverage for younger animals, the increased likelihood of needing veterinary care often makes insurance valuable for many pet parents.
+Spot Pet Insurance plans have no upper age limit, meaning your pet can maintain coverage throughout their entire life.

 When Is a Pet Considered a Senior?

 The age at which pets reach senior status varies significantly by species, breed, and body size.
-Larger animals generally age faster than smaller ones.
+According to the AVMA¹, larger animals generally age faster than smaller ones.

 Senior Age by Dog Size